Myles Straw Player Props: Guardians vs. Athletics

 - Straw picked up at least one hit 90 times last year in 159 games played (56.6%), including multiple hits on 25 occasions (15.7%).

-- He did not hit a long ball last year in the 159 games he appeared in.
+- Including all 159 games he appeared in a season ago, he did not hit a home run.

-- Straw picked up an RBI in 25 of 159 games last season (15.7%), including six occasions when he drove in multiple runs (3.8%).
-He had three or more RBIs in one game.
+- In 15.7% of his 159 games a year ago, Straw picked up an RBI (25 times).
+He also had six games with multiple RBIs (3.8%), and three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.